Bujira/Notes/README.md

 _git commit -m "chore: (describe current changes)"_ <br><br>
 feat - if a new feature is being added <br>
 fix - if a fix is beign added <br>
-chore - if a subtask is being added<br>
+chore - if a subtask is being added<br><br>

 Remember to commit along the way, keeping track of your work.
-Avoid one single commit!<br>
+Avoid one single commit!<br><br>

 #### Push latest code to git hub